anitgandhi/asgard/README.md

 Since the API largely remains the same, and the returned cipher object continues to meet the `cipher.Block` interface, this is a drop-in replacement for the existing `crypto/aes` package.

-The package name has been changed to `aesguard` on purpose, since there are some additional APIs, and to avoid confusion.
+The package name has been changed to `asgard` on purpose, since there are some additional APIs, to avoid confusion, and for fun. `asgard ~= aesguard = aes + memguard`.

 ## Tests